goddamnparticle/esogu_toyds/README.md

 **NOTE**: Running `sample.py` will replace`.ply` files with binary `.npy` ones.

+Sampling process implemented in C++.
+In `sampler` folder sampler tool should be compiled in order to sample faster. `cmake` tool is recommended.

+**NOTE**: Running `Sampler` tool requires high memory.
+It will crash if sampling points `-p` flag set to bigger value than 1024.

 This Colab notebook trains a PointNet++ model.
 Notebook only works with the sampled binary dataset because of high computation costs.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/goddamnparticle/esogu_toyds/blob/master/train_notebook.ipynb)